 - $0 co-payments for generic preventive medications on this list (PDF)

 - narrowing the list of high-cost brand drugs used to treat the same medical condition (unless proven clinically necessary through the medical exception process)

 - moving certain drugs on the formulary to another tier

-Please review the Cigna Value 3-Tier Prescription Drug List, especially the section entitled, “Medications That Are Not Covered” (beginning on Page 17) and discuss covered alternative medications with your physician prior to July 1st.
+Please review the Cigna Value 3-Tier Prescription Drug List (PDF), especially the section entitled, “Medications That Are Not Covered” (beginning on Page 18) and discuss covered alternative medications with your physician prior to January 1st.

 Cigna participants can see a board-certified doctor with private, online, and live appointments via a secure video or phone conversation.
 Participants are able to choose from two Telehealth vendors, American Well and MDLIVE, how they want to connect, and the time and day that works best for them with medical Telehealth services available 24/7/365.
 Telehealth doctors can treat many common health issues including cold & flu, joint aches and pains, fever, bronchitis and more.
 Participants with children can also turn to CignaTelehealth services for non-emergency pediatric care.
 Telehealth services provide a more immediate and potentially lower cost alternative to traditional ‘in person’ care, such as hospital ERs and Urgent Care clinics.

 In most instances you should not experience any issues, as your physician automatically sends your lab work to the correct Cigna-participating lab.
 However, if the in-network provider sends your lab work to a non-participating vendor, the claim will be processed at the out-of-network level or not covered at all (if you are enrolled in an in-network only plan).
 As such, we strongly recommend that you inform your provider of the participating labs whenever you utilize these services.
 The following provides some guidance on how to best handle these services.

 What you need to do when lab work is needed: